The Coronary Band of Horses

 How long does it take for a coronary band to heal?

-• A damaged coronary band may heal quickly in a few weeks, barring infection or complications.
-If the hoof wall also has a defect, it can take 8 months to a year to completely grow out.
+- A damaged coronet may heal quickly within a few weeks, provided there is no infection or complications.
+If the hoof wall also has a defect, it can take 8 to 12 months to grow out completely.

 Give your horse a bowl cut.